Early Estimation of Language to Latent Alignment in Diffusion Models: Further Analysis of Qualitative Results

 The fourth and fifth prompts illustrate cases where all models exhibit hallucinations regarding the count of entities.
-Specifically, in the fifth prompt, CLIP (in both configurations) selects an image featuring the three required animals (two birds instead of one) but incorrectly includes two chairs instead of the one specified.
+Specifically, in the fifth prompt, CLIP selects an image featuring the three required animals (with two birds instead of one) but incorrectly includes two chairs instead of the one specified.
 In contrast, our approach selects an image that correctly depicts a single chair as prompted, but entirely misses the dog and contains incorrect counts of other entities.
+LatenCLIP shares the same problems by choosing image with a single chair and without a dog during the middle of the generation and chaging in the end choosing the same image as CLIP.
 This strong divergence suggests that with complex, multi-entity prompts, selection choices can highly vary based on the prioritization of different attributes.

-The sixth prompt shows a case where the weaker method (CLIP selection during generation) still yielded the best-aligned image.
-This highlights that post-generation selection can also wrongly select hallucinations and that~\model is susceptible to misunderstanding and the swapping of elements' attributes.
+Finally, the sixth prompt represents a failure case for our model, highlighting its susceptibility to misunderstanding or swapping the attributes of different elements.